DIY Soil Sampling

 Sampling Basics

 The reliability of a soil test is only as good as the sample you submit.
-The small amount of soil in the sample bag we send to the Agricultural Testing Lab must represent the entire area to be fertilized or managed.
+The small amount of soil in the sample bag we test must represent the entire area to be fertilized or managed.
 This can be achieved by taking several composite samples of the area and mixing in a bucket until homogeneous.
-Avoid unusual areas such as those where fertilizer or lime has spilled.
-Take samples before lime, fertilizer, or manure has been added.
 Use only clean equipment for collecting soil samples.

 Where to Sample

 The area to be sampled should be as uniform as possible in terms of soil type, cropping and fertilizing history.
 For practical purposes it should be an area you expect to fertilize as a unit.
-This means separate samples for areas you plan to treat differently or believe has been amended differently.
+This means separate samples for areas you plan to treat differently or believe has been amended differently, or where crops require different soil chemistry.
 If you have a problem on part of a lawn, garden, or commercial production field, you may wish to determine if soil fertility is the cause by taking one sample that represents the good area and another that represents the concerning area.
+If not trying to diagnose a specific problem, a general composite sample of the area should suffice, making sure to list your crop on the submittal sheet for crop specific fertilizer and pH recommendations.
+We also recommend researching the crops you're growing to understand what should be tested and why.
+Example being blueberries vs vegetables.
+Blueberries need acidic soil and most veggies need a pH closer to neutral.
+Therefore, each area should be sampled and treated separately.

 Shipping Instructions